Contact Us

 The Fleet Forum provides a useful link for services and address challenges which may not previously have been recognised as universal, but often are and can range from incorporating new vehicles into the system to equipment recalls.

-Mental Health and Wellbeing Working Group
+Mental Health and Wellbeing Forum

-It has particular significance for first responders, including call takers and paramedics, who constantly contend with confronting and traumatic situations.
+Good mental health and wellbeing is essential for a resilient workforce and a supportive workplace.
+It has particular significance for first responders, including call takers and paramedics, who constantly contend with confronting and sometimes traumatic situations.

 Operations Committee (OPS)